ms/buildtogether.tech/debugging/index.md

 ## Using a Debugger

 The tools described above will make you more productive, but sooner or later you're going to have to track a bug down yourself.
-A <span i="debugging!symbolic debugger; symbolic debugger" g="symbolic_debugger">symbolic debugger</span> is a program that allows you to control and inspect the execution of another program.
+A <span g="symbolic_debugger">symbolic debugger i="debugging!symbolic debugger; symbolic debugger"</span>
+is a program that allows you to control and inspect the execution of another program.
 Some, like [GDB][gdb], are standalone programs; others are built into IDEs, but they all have the same basic capabilities.
 (Depending on the language you're using, you may have to compile or run your program with specific options to make it debuggable.)

-<span g="breakpoint" i="breakpoint; debugger!breakpoint">Breakpoints<span>.
+<span g="breakpoint" i="breakpoint; debugger!breakpoint">Breakpoints</span>.
 :   You can tell the debugger to pause the program whenever it reaches a certain
     line.
 You can also create a <span g="conditional_breakpoint">conditional breakpoint</span> that only pauses on that line if some test is true, e.g.,